 By: Jenn Hanlon, The Family Pet Hospital

 Manny was surrendered to The Family Pet Hospital about five years ago now.
 He had some health issues that his prior owner was not capable of managing and, after we declined to euthanize Manny as originally requested, he agreed to relinquish ownership to us.
-Quickly, we got his issues under control and in no time he was the happy, frisky young cat he started out as.

 A few years ago, during a routine exam, Manny's ears were cleaned with a product that was new on the market.
 Unfortunately, the product granulated in his ears and, to make a long story short, it cost Manny his hearing.